 The United States

-Understanding how Cipro works and its possible side effects can help a person make an informed choice about their UTI treatment.
+Understanding how Cipro works and its possible side effects, can help a person make an informed choice about their UTI treatment.

 However, the FDA advises that the

-When taking Cipro or any other antibiotic for a UTI, drinking extra fluids and often urinating can help flush out the infection and speed up recovery.
+When taking Cipro or any other antibiotic for a UTI, drinking extra fluids and urinating often can help flush out the infection and speed up recovery.

-These common symptoms tend to be mild and clear up without treatment once a person stops taking Cipro.
+They generally clear up without treatment once a person stops taking Cipro.

 - abdominal pain